Medium Crochet Pumpkin Pattern

 Free Crochet Pumpkin Patterns

-If you love the my adorable crochet pumpkins, you might also like to check out these other crocheted pumpkins:
+If you love these cute crochet pumpkins, you might also like to check out these my other crocheted pumpkins:

 Crochet Pumpkin Variations